 - Our plan is ambitious and unique.
-InvestAge aims to raise £85m in five years to provide large scale accessible loan finance for later-life programmes.
+InvestAge aims to raise significant sums to provide large scale accessible loan finance for later-life programmes.
 No other organisation in the UK is doing this.

 - InvestAge will encourage the participation of its members in identifying projects for support, forming special interest groups and campaigning for later-life actions.

 - InvestAge is independent, democratic and co-operative.
 We believe in shared investment, shared values, shared skills, shared outcomes and a sustainable future.
 We will work strategically with partner organisations that share our aims and values to ensure our objectives are met efficiently and effectively.

 - InvestAge has been set up by people with an impressive record of innovation and success in responsible finance, ethical business, social policy, corporate governance and empowerment of older people.

 Join us and invest in a positive, healthy and fairer future for everyone.

 You can apply for shares and membership online by using the form at the end of this web page.

 Shares & membership